mojaloop/business-operations-framework-docs/docs/src/guide/Reporting&AuditingBC.md

 See [reference config.](https://github.com/cloudhut/kowl/blob/master/docs/config/kowl.yaml)

 #### TTK golden path
 The TTK golden path test cases have been design to explore all the possible test outcomes possible when sending transfers.
-This is therefore and important tool that can be used to test that the functionallity caters for all eventualities. <br>
+This is therefore and important tool that can be used to test that the functionallity caters for all eventualities.
 I.e. We can use the inbuilt TTK to execute different test-cases like p2p happy path, negative scenarios, settlement related use cases...etc

 ## Event Processing Service